PerlAlien/Alien-Build/README.md

     the plugin (instead if should use the hook property `probe_instance_id`, see below).
 This is optional, and not all probe plugins will provide this information.

-- verified\_digest

-    This property contains the verified cryptographic signatures.
-Once the digest has been verified, this property will be populated.
-The key is the path to the file that has been verified and the value is an array reference containing a pair of values: the algorithm and the digest.

 ## plugin\_instance\_prop